jyellick/fabric-wiki/Quorum-Change.md

 The state-update process will also need to be modified so that system chaincodes are thus-marked;

+### Managing the "system catalog chaincode store"

-[1]: We need to decide if all system parameters should go in a _single chaincode k/v store_ or in a number of chaincodes.
+We need to decide if all system parameters should go in a _single chaincode k/v store_ or in a number of chaincodes.
 I would go with the former for simplicity.
 Call this k/v store the "system catalog chaincode".
 PBFT needs to be informed when the PBFT-relevant part of